ifconfig gre0 create

 # ifconfig gre0 10.1 10.25 link1 # ifconfig gre0 tunnel C.C.C.C A.A.A.A

-You should now have transparent remote access to your corporate LAN — just as if you were sitting at your desk!
+You should now have transparent remote access to your corporate LAN -- just as if you're sitting at your desk!

 - What's that link1 stuff in the ifconfig command for?